iam-veeramalla/Shell/README.md

 # Shell
 Schell Scripts
 It is a executable file
+which is executed in interpreter mode means execute line by line